ICREE8/buildspace-projects/Solana_Pay_Store/en/Section_1/Lesson_1_Grab_client_code.md

 npm install
 ```

-This may error if you don't have Node installed, which you can install via NVM by following [these instructions](https://github.com/nvm-sh/nvm#installing-and-updating).
+This may give you an error if you don't have Node installed, which you can install via NVM by following [these instructions](https://github.com/nvm-sh/nvm#installing-and-updating).

 Now you can run the web app locally with: